Militias Test The Civility Of An Arizona Border Town

 Tuesday night in Arivaca means it's poker night at Joe Farrington's double-wide.
 Some of the men gathered around the table have been playing poker together for nearly 40 years.

-Farrington, a life-long Arivacan, describes the town as "a nice oasis for people that don't like conventional life."
+Farrington, a lifelong Arivacan, describes the town as "a nice oasis for people that don't like conventional life."

-"A total eclectic village, is what I'd call it," says his poker buddy Brad Knaub, who runs the local coffee roaster, Gadsden Coffee Company.
+"A total eclectic village, is what I'd call it," says his poker buddy Brad Knaub, who runs the local coffee roaster, Gadsden Coffee Co.
 "So many different types of people that somehow manage to get along.
 Cowboys, hippies, miners ...
 No matter what, or where you come from, if you're in need and need some help, people will step [up] to help you."

 Now, the militia groups' presence is putting that harmonious spirit to the test.